 Silhouettes acquired their name from a French minister of finance under Louis XV named Étienne de Silhouette.
-De Silhouette had studied finance and economics and had spent a year in London learning about the British economy.
+He had studied finance and economics and had spent a year in London learning about the British economy.
 According to one nineteenth century reporter, de Silhouette “introduced several parsimonious fashions during his administration a la Silhouette,” and among these parsimonious fashions was severe taxes.

-It began in 1760 when de Silhouette forecast a bleak budget and attempted to restore the finances of the kingdom using the English method of taxing the rich and privileged.
+It began in 1760 when Étienne de Silhouette forecast a bleak budget and attempted to restore the finances of the kingdom using the English method of taxing the rich and privileged.
 He devised what was called “general subvention,” or in other words, any signs of external wealth (luxury goods, servants, etc.) were taxed.
 He went further when he became melting down gold and silver and criticized the nobility (including Voltaire) who objected to his extreme taxation measures.

 One newspaper referred to de Silhouette’s penny-pinching ways in the following verse in 1760: